The Electoral Process

 The Returning Officer will advertise the Notice of Election with details of the vacancy (ies) approximately 6-7 weeks before the polling day.
 At the same time he will publish an election timetable which sets out the keys dates for lodging nomination papers, appointing agents, close of registers, issue of postal votes, and key deadlines/times for both the voter and candidates.
 These notices will appear in the regional paper and on the council website.

-As soon as the notice of election is issued, the nomination packs will be available from the Election Office.
+As soon as the notice of election is issued, the nomination packs will be available from the election office.
 This contains all the key information about the election for the candidate including the nomination form.
 There is also a handbook for candidates, which explains the electoral process in detail and also gives further information about candidate’s descriptions, election expenses, rules surrounding campaigning and the count.
 More information about becoming a councillor for local government is available.

 Enclosed within the nomination pack will be a form for the appointment of the candidate's election agent, this can either be a person appointed by the candidate to look after all the candidate's correspondence and paperwork during the election or can be undertaken by the candidate themselves.
 Later on in the process the candidate can also appoint polling or counting agents to assist/represent them on polling day and at the count.

-Once the candidates have lodged their valid nomination papers by the deadline, the Returning Officer will publish a statutory notice of the candidates who are standing (known as the Notice of Poll) and also notices listing the polling stations to be used (Sitaution of Polling Places) and a list of Election Agents appointed.
+Once the candidates have lodged their valid nomination papers by the deadline, the Returning Officer will publish a statutory notice of the candidates who are standing (known as the Notice of Poll) and also notices listing the polling stations to be used (Situation of Polling Places) and a list of Election Agents appointed.

 About 3-4 weeks prior to polling day the Returning Officer will host a briefing session for candidates in which further key information will be given to candidates about the election.
-This usually centres around the arrangements for the count and polling and it is important that candidates and agents attend.
+This centres around the arrangements for the count and polling and it is important that candidates and agents attend.

 There is a set date by which voters must be registered prior to the election.
 This cut off date allows the electoral registers to be finalised before the election and postal votes to be printed prior to dispatch.